-- Trade payables are non-interest-bearing and are normally settled on 30-day terms. - Third Party payable in the amount of \$0.98 million (June 30, 2017: \$0.97 million) is pending receipt of the Third Parties payment in relation to the third parties' iron ore operations at the Mengapur (Note 9(c)).
+- Trade payables are non-interest-bearing and are normally settled on 30-day terms. - Employment payables and accruals include legacy payment (Notes 11 and 24), vacation, employment benefits and related withholding taxes. - Third Party payable in the amount of \$1.08 million (June 30, 2017: \$0.97 million) is pending receipt of the Third Parties payment in relation to the third parties' iron ore operations at the Mengapur (Note 9(c)).